animir/node-rate-limiter-flexible/README.md

 * `_upsert` inserts or updates limits data by key and returns raw data
 * `_get` returns raw data by key

 All other methods depends on store.
-See `RateLimiterPostgres` for example.
+See `RateLimiterRedis` or `RateLimiterPostgres` for example.